Chablis and the Grand Auxerrois – Book review

 If you explore these areas, you’ll encounter many highlights.
 For example, the lovely medieval city of Auxerre, the calming river landscapes of the Yonne, and cherry blossom at Irancy.
 Or visit the Abbeys at Pontigny and Vézelay and the deep ancient cellars in St. Bris.

 The book finishes with a short bibliography and a useful glossary of french tasting and winemaking terms.
 There’s also a description of harvests, production figures and dates going back to 1870.
 They do point out how much this area suffers from vintage variation.
 Finally, if there is any doubt about Chablis ability to age, there’s an extraordinary encounter with a Chablis from 1846.

 Reading this book brought happy memories flooding back.
-Seeing the AJ Auxerre football team beat PSG; buying lace at Chablis Sunday market; or proudly shown an ancient wine-stirring stick by Jean-Pierre Colinot.
+Seeing the AJ Auxerre football team beat PSG; buying lace at Chablis Sunday market; or proudly shown an ancient wine-stirring stick by Jean-Pierre Colinot in Irancy.
 Moreover, drinking Crémant fizz from Caves de Bailly-Lapierre by the River Yonne while spying a motionless Heron.
 Magical: watching thousands of vineyard heaters burning on a starlit spring night.

 To sum up, use this book as a reliable and thorough guide to the wines and producers of course.
 More importantly, use it to create happy moments of your own.